Michael Crichton: Pseudonymous novels (1965–1968)

-Crichton used the pen-name "Jeffrey Hudson", a reference to a 17th-century court dwarf and his own "abnormal" height.
+Crichton used the pen-name "Jeffrey Hudson", a reference to a 17th-century court dwarf and his own "abnormal" height of six feet and nine inches.

 In 1965, while at Harvard Medical School, Crichton wrote a novel, Odds On.
 "I wrote for furniture and groceries", he said later.
 Odds On is a 215-page paperback novel which describes an attempted robbery at an isolated hotel on the Costa Brava in Spain.
 The robbery is planned scientifically with the help of a critical path analysis computer program, but unforeseen events get in the way.
 Crichton submitted it to Doubleday, where a reader liked it but felt it was not for the company.
 Doubleday passed it on to New American Library, which published it in 1966.
 Crichton used the pen name John Lange because he planned to become a doctor and did not want his patients to worry that he would use them for his plots.
 The name came from cultural anthropologist Andrew Lang.
 Crichton added an "e" to the surname and substituted his own real first name, John, for Andrew.
 The novel was successful enough to lead to a series of John Lange novels.
 Film rights were sold in 1969, but no movie resulted.